 The Hand was made in 1965, which was a time when the Czechoslovak New Wave was blossoming and many critical and politically-centred films were made in Prague’s Barrandov Studios.
 So we can say that there is this free spirit and certain social and political criticism in it, which is something pretty rare for animation films.
 It’s something that you probably wouldn’t find in a lot of animation films anywhere in the world at that time. -Michal Bregant

-Jiří Trnka tell this tale without any dialogue and though even the puppet has just one expression, we can feel all of the emotions that he feels.
-We are able to connect and sympathise with him, and his emotions are often portrayed through the music, which provides superb accompaniment.
+Jiří Trnka tells this tale without any dialogue and though even the puppet has just one expression, we can feel all of the emotions that he feels.
+We are able to connect and sympathize with him, and his emotions are often portrayed through the music, which provides superb accompaniment.

-There is no doubt that the harlequin is symbolic for all artists working in totalitarian regimes in general.
+There is no doubt that the harlequin is symbolic of all artists working in totalitarian regimes in general.
 The glove is a masterstroke.
-In its facelessness it is as scary as it is symbolic for the invisible hand of totalitarian power.
+In its facelessness, it is as scary as it is symbolic of the invisible hand of totalitarian power.

 The result is an equally sad and disturbing film, which shows both Trnka’s genius and the incredible power of animation in general.
 I love it because it speaks volumes about the oppression of creative freedom and is so true, even it today’s world.